nikala369/webcraft/docs/component-development-guide.md

 These components define the overall structure of a template:

-- `StandardStructureComponent`: Main structure for standard plan templates
+- `PremiumStructureComponent`: Main structure for Premium plan templates
-- `PremiumStructureComponent`: Main structure for premium plan templates
+- `PremiumProStructureComponent`: Main structure for Premium Pro plan templates

 ### 2. Section Components